 Reporting crime In the event of a crime, you should report it to the police, but this can be a real procedure.
 You’ll need to get a police report if you intend to make an insurance claim.
 In the event of a snatch theft, think twice before yelling ‘Thief!’
 It’s not unknown for people to administer summary justice on the spot, often with fatal results for the criminal.
 In Nairobi, the tourist helpline is a free service for tourists in trouble.
 It is a good nationwide network and works closely with the police and local authorities.

-Hotel safes The safest policy is to leave most of it in the hotel (or room) safe and just carry enough cash for that day.
+Hotel safes The safest policy is to leave most of your money in the hotel (or room) safe and just carry enough cash for that day.
 If you don’t actually need your credit card or cash with you, they’ll almost always be safer locked away in your hotel safe.

 Money belts If you do need to carry larger sums around, a money belt worn under your clothes is the safest option to guard against snatch thefts.
 However, be aware that muggers will usually be expecting this.

-Other tricks More ingenious tricks include tucking money into a length of elasticised bandage on your arm or leg, or creating a hidden pocket inside your trousers with a small stash for emergencies.
+Other tricks More ingenious tricks include tucking money into a length of elasticized bandage on your arm or leg, or creating a hidden pocket inside your trousers with a small stash for emergencies.

-Expensive stories At some point in Kenya you’ll almost certainly come across people who play on the emotions and gullibility of foreigners.
-Nairobi is a particular hotspot, with ‘friendly’ approaches a daily, if not hourly, occurrence.
-People with tales about being refugees or having sick relatives can sound very convincing, but they all end up asking for cash.
+Expensive stories People with tales about being refugees or having sick relatives can sound very convincing, but they all end up asking for cash.
 It’s OK to talk to these people if they’re not actively hassling you, but you should probably ignore any requests for money.